MiriGruner/MywebApiProject/README.md

-hello to every one
-it's my web api project
+# shop

 # How to Run:
-1- Install the following:
+Install the following:
 Microsoft Visual Studio 2022
 Microsoft SQL Server Management Studio (SSMS)

 # Technologies Used:
 For Frontend: HTML, CSS, JavaScript

-For Backend: C#, ASP.NET
+For Backend: C#, ASP.NETCORE ENTITYFRAMEWORK

 For Database: SQL